engineyard/ey-docs/pages/deployment_faq.md

 This is a two-step process.

-  - Use either Passenger or Unicorn.
-If you're using Mongrel, all the mongrels have to be shut down and then restarted, so the maintenance page will have to go up briefly.
+  - Use Unicorn.
   - Run `ey deploy --no-migrate`.
-This will not run any migrations, so if you're running Passenger or Unicorn, you'll get a zero-downtime deploy.
+This will not run any migrations, so if you're running Unicorn, you'll get a zero-downtime deploy.

 ### How do I 'bundle lock' before doing a deploy?